 Posted on: novembre 1, 2020

 When you go to Amsterdam it is useful to know where to find the best things.
-You do not want to have a bad experience, especially when it comes to drugs (like cannabis).
+You do not want to have a bad experience during your city-trip.
+And what’s worse than having a bad cannabis experience?
 There are plenty of companies in Amsterdam that are too expensive or offer poor quality products.

 First, we’ll answer some frequently asked questions about coffeeshops in Amsterdam and weed in the Netherlands.

 For some this is a superfluous question, but many wonder what a coffeeshop means in Amsterdam.

 Meaning: A coffeeshop in the Netherlands is a company where cannabis (weed and hash) can be offered and sold.

 When the Dutch refer to coffeeshops, this expressly means that it concerns drug-related matters.
 If a Dutch person says that he or she is going to visit a coffee shop, then the person will buy weed or hash.
 No coffee or tea.

 The Netherlands works with a tolerance policy (Dutch: gedoog-beleid), which simply means that it is allowed to sell and buy soft drugs (= weed & hash) in coffeeshops.
 However, it is illegal to produce cannabis commercially in the Netherlands.

 This means that almost all coffeeshops in Amsterdam obtain their cannabis from illegal sources, or criminals.
 In that respect, the Netherlands works with a strange, clumsy and old-fashioned drug policy.
 This Dutch drug policy has been active in this way since the 1970s.